99 Ranch Market: History

 In Phoenix, a franchise store was established by E&E Supermarkets in 1997 at the Chinese Cultural Center.
 However, E&E Supermarkets filed for bankruptcy in 1999 and the store was eventually closed.
 99 Ranch Market reentered the Phoenix market in May 2021 by opening a store in Chandler, Arizona.

 Another franchise store in Honolulu was established by Sunrise USA, Inc. in 1998 at the Moanalua Ethnic Village.
 This store was closed in 2007.

 In 1997, PT Supra Boga Lestari established a franchise in Jakarta, Indonesia.
 After the May 1998 riots, PT Supra Boga Lestari decided it was best to break its ties with Tawa and become independent while using the similarly sounding "Ranch Market" and "Ranch 99 Market" names in Indonesia.

 Expanding into Texas, two company owned stores were opened near Houston in 2008 and 2009 while a third store was opened in the Dallas–Fort Worth metroplex at Plano in 2010.
 A fourth Texas location opened up in Carrollton in March 2016 followed by a fifth location in Katy in August 2016.
 A sixth location in Austin, TX opened on March 3, 2018.

 In 2006, the parent company Tawa Supermarket Inc. established a new Taiwanese-American supermarket chain, 168 Market, as a lower-cost alternative to 99 Ranch Market.
 The two chains share the same management team and owners.
 As of 2020, 168 Market has 5 stores in California and one in Nevada.

 The company's first store location east of the Mississippi River was opened in Edison, New Jersey in January 2017 in a former Pathmark location.
-A second New Jersey location was opened in April 2017 in Jersey City.and also in Hackensack.
+A second New Jersey location was opened in April 2017 in Jersey City. and also in Hackensack.

 In August 2017, the company opened its first Oregon store in Beaverton.

 In April 2018, the company opened its first store in the state of Maryland, in Gaithersburg.

 In January 2020, the company opened its first Massachusetts store in Quincy.

 In August 2020, the company opened its first store in the state of Virginia, in Fairfax.

 In April 2022, the company opened its first store in the state of New York, in Westbury.

-In July, 2025, it was announced the company will open its first New York City location in Queens.
+In July 2025, it was announced the company will open its first New York City location in Queens.

+The company is set to open its first Illinois location in Naperville in 2026.